wurmlab/genevalidatorapp/README.md

 ## Installation

-1) Install all GeneValidator Prerequisites (ruby <=1.9.3, Mafft, BLAST+).
+1) Install all GeneValidator Prerequisites (ruby <=1.9.3, Mafft, BLAST+, GSL).
 You would also require a BLAST database.
   * Please see [here](https://gist.github.com/IsmailM/b783e8a06565197084e6) for more information.

 2) Install GeneValidatorApp